 Students who could not be uniquely matched or who could be uniquely matched but who had no relevant information in the NPD were marked as missing data on the relevant variable.

-Tables in Appendix B show the extent of missing data for each background variable used in our analysis.
+The table in Appendix B shows the extent of missing data for each background variable used in our analysis.
 There was no missing data on the region and centre type variables and nearly none on sex, but data on prior attainment and other background variables were missing to varying degrees.
-Also, data was not missing at random, as the extent of missing data varied by centre type.
+We also observed that the extent of missing data varied by centre type.

 Missing data on the background variables is most likely the result of schools and colleges not returning the DfE School census.
-Missing data on KS2 prior attainment most likely reflects the fact that some students did not sit the KS2 tests for a variety of reasons, including being absent from school at the time of the tests, attending independent schools at KS2, or attending school outside of England at the time of the tests.
-Missing data on GCSE prior attainment has a similar cause: some students did not take GCSEs at 16.
+Missing data on GCSE prior attainment most likely reflects the fact that some students did not take GCSEs at 16.
+(For the GCSE analysis carried out in 2024 that remains acccessible in this interactive report, missing data on KS2 prior attainment most likely reflects the fact that some students did not sit the KS2 tests for a variety of reasons, including being absent from school at the time of the tests, attending independent schools at KS2, or attending school outside of England at the time of the tests.)
 As with any analysis involving the merging of datasets, missing data can also be caused by data matching problems.

 Missing data can be problematic, particularly where it is systematic rather than random.
 It raises questions about whether the findings from the modelling about the known categories apply to the whole student population, whether those findings would still hold if the unknown information were known, and whether the unknown categories could effectively be treated as proxies for some centre type(s) due to some centre types having much higher proportions of missing data.

-Nonetheless, the comparisons of interest here concern not so much the between-group differences within each year, but rather any changes in between-group differences in 2024 compared with 2023.
-As is evident from the table in Appendix B , the missing data rates and patterns are comparable across the 7 years, so we can reasonably assume the subgroups are comparable in terms of ‘missingness’, although we note some factors driving instability in the FSM eligibility measure below as well as some changes in outcomes of some groups with missing data.
+Nonetheless, the comparisons of interest here concern not so much the between-group differences within each year, but rather any changes in between-group differences in 2025 compared with 2024.
+As is evident from the table in Appendix B, the missing data rates and patterns are comparable across the 8 years, so we can reasonably assume the subgroups are comparable in terms of ‘missingness’, although we note below some factors driving instability in the FSM eligibility measure below as well as a change in the outcome of one group with missing data.
 That is to say, while we might interpret the estimates of the differences between groups within each year cautiously, any change to those differences between years can be interpreted as a change in relative outcomes for different subgroups.

 Where data was missing, we included the categories in the model as ‘unknown’ groups.
-We did observe some notable differences (see notable difference methodology below) between some of these ‘unknown’ groups and the reference groups, which could indicate some degree of systematic change underlying the missing groups.
 The outcomes for the unknown categories are included in the charts and tables in the results and appendices.
-We observed some notable changes between 2024 and 2023 on at least one outcome measure for the unknown categories for prior attainment, ethnicity, IDACI, and FSM at either GCSE or A level.
+We did observe one notable difference (see notable difference methodology below) between 2025 and 2024 on one outcome measure for the unknown category for ethnicity, which could indicate some degree of systematic change underlying the missing group.

-In terms of data limitations, it is also worth noting that the proportion of students eligible for FSM increased over the analysis period, due to an arrangement related to the roll-out of Universal Credit and, since 2020, the economic impact of the Covid-19 pandemic (Julius and Ghosh, 2022).
-This increase was also reflected in the GCSE equalities dataset, with the proportion of entries by FSM-eligible students increasing year on year between 2018 and 2024.
+In terms of data limitations, it is also worth noting that the proportion of students eligible for FSM increased over the analysis period, probably due to an arrangement related to the roll-out of Universal Credit and, since 2020, the economic impact of the COVID-19 pandemic (Julius and Ghosh, 2022).
+This increase was reflected in the equalities dataset, with the proportion of entries by FSM-eligible students increasing year on year between 2018 and 2025.
 The subgroups under the FSM status variable were therefore less stable across the years than other variables included in the analysis.
-To ensure like-for-like comparisons, we built an equalities dataset from the matched data for each qualification level consisting of data for:

 Modelling overview